Request your free 14-day trial of ARM

 Accounting for Leases - Interpretations of U. S. GAAP

 Accounting for Leases offers paragraph-by-paragraph interpretations of FASB Topic 840, Leases.
 It clarifies many implementation issues companies face, many on a very frequent basis.
-Also, it discusses how to treat leasing transactions in areas not specifically addressed by the FASB or the SEC, and areas that require further explanation.
+Also, it discusses how to treat leasing transactions in areas not specifically addressed by the FASB or SEC, and areas that require further explanation.
 For companies involved in leasing transactions and for those that are focused on keeping assets and debt off-balance-sheet, this publication provides invaluable and comprehensive guidance.

 Financial Assets and Liabilities: Sales, Transfers and Extinguishments - Interpretations of U. S. GAAP

 Accounting for sales, transfers and servicing of financial assets and extinguishments of liabilities can be highly complex.
-FASB Topic 860, Transfers and Servicing, establishes a financial-reporting model for these types of transactions but covers a wide breadth of transactions.
+FASB Topic 860, Transfers and Servicing, establishes a financial-reporting model for these types of transactions and covers a wide breadth of transactions.
 As new transactions are introduced into the marketplace, you will face new and challenging implementation questions in this area.
 Transactions involving financial assets and liabilities — such as refinancing of liabilities, factoring of receivables and pledges of collateral — are not limited to financial institutions.
 Financial-reporting professionals need to understand how Topic 860 works.
 To help you, Financial Assets and Liabilities provides practical, real-world interpretations of Topic 860 in question and answer format.

 Transactions covered in this publication include: